rust-lang/rust/text/0000-kinds-of-allocators.md

             let result = self.alloc(new_kind);
             if let Ok(new_ptr) = result {
                 ptr::copy(*ptr as *const u8, *new_ptr, cmp::min(*kind.size(), *new_kind.size()));
-                loop {
-                    if let Err(err) = self.dealloc(ptr, kind) {
+                if let Err(_) = self.dealloc(ptr, kind) {
                     // all we can do from the realloc abstraction
                     // is either:
                     //
                     // 1. free the block we just finished copying
                     //    into and pass the error up,
+                    // 2. panic (same as if we had called `unwrap`),
+                    // 3. try to dealloc again, or
-                        // 2. ignore the dealloc error, or
+                    // 4. ignore the dealloc error.
-                        // 3. try again.
                     //
-                        // They are all terrible; 1 seems unjustifiable.
+                    // They are all terrible; (1.) and (2.) seem unjustifiable,
+                    // and (3.) seems likely to yield an infinite loop (unless
+                    // we add back in some notion of a transient error
+                    // into the API).
-                        // So we choose 2, unless the error is transient. if err.is_transient() { continue; }
+                    // So we choose (4.): ignore the dealloc error.
-                    }
-                    break;
                 }
             }
             result